HonkingGoose/git-gosling/docs/sandbox_create_a_github_account.md

 ## Summary

+You have:

+- Created a GitHub account.
+- Verified your email address.
-You have a GitHub account, verified your email address and turned on two-factor authentication.
+- Turned on two-factor authentication.
+- Created a personal access token.

 That was a lot of work, but you're ready to go now!
 In the next section you will learn how to create a repository on GitHub.